 Assault and Assault Cause Bodily Harm

-A young woman tried to return a gently used item back to a store at the Eaton Centre.
+A young woman tried to return a gently used item back to a store in a large retail mall.
 She was met with sarcasm from the sales clerks.
 The customer and the clerks started berating each other, and a conflict moved out into the mall.
 One of the clerks claimed to be pushed to the ground by our client and broke her wrist.
-After cross examinations, the three store clerks’ credibility was damaged.
+After cross-examinations, the three store clerks’ credibility was damaged.
 The client was found not guilty of assault and assault cause bodily harm.